Hyūga, Miyazaki: Geography

-Hyūga is mainly centered on Hyūgashi Station.
-The greater Hyūga area is 336.29 km2, much larger than the city limits as a result of mergers with other smaller towns such as Togo and Mimitsu.
-Hyūga City is a small port city located in Miyazaki Prefecture, just south of Nobeoka.
-The city itself is located on flatlands between the Kyushu Mountains and the Hyūga Sea.
-The area along Cape Hyūga with its exposed hexagonal pillar rocks and ria (saw tooth) coastline are designated as part of the Nippo-Kaigan Quasi-National Park.
+Hyūga is located in central Miyazaki Prefecture.
+It is bordered by the Hyūga Sea to the east and the Kyushu Mountains to the west.
+The area along Cape Hyūga with its exposed hexagonal pillar rocks and ria (saw tooth) coastline are designated as part of the Nippō Kaigan Quasi-National Park.
 A bit south are beaches such as Ise-ga-hama, Okura-ga-hama, and Kane-ga-hama, known for their surfing.